Homework 2: Getting Comfortable with libembroidery

 Similarly, cpplint

-is pretty picky about how you write your code, so your life will be easier if you run it from time to time and correct your formatting as you go, rather than waiting until the end to fix dozens (or for larger programs, hundreds) of small annoying errors.
+is pretty picky about how you write your code, so your life will be easier if you run it on your code from time to time and correct your formatting as you go, rather than waiting until the end to fix dozens (or for larger programs, hundreds) of small annoying errors.

 (When logged in, completion status appears here.)